rehierl/node-tree-outliner/3-4-0-design-6.md

 **CLARIFICATION**
 The intersection of a subsection with its parent section is always identical to the subsection itself.
 That is, because all content nodes of a subsection also belong to its parent section.
-The point here is to concentrate on the content nodes of a section.
+The point here is to focus on the content nodes.

 * `(A & B), (A and B) := { x : (x in A) and (x in B) }`
 * `(s & p) == s`, for any subsection `s` and a parent section `p`